Robert G. Lee and Guy Savard (AIST)

-Robert G. H. Lee, a 1947 graduate of McGill University with a Bachelor's degree in Metallurgical Engineering, has devoted his entire career to research, development and technology with Canadian Liquid Air Ltd. in Montreal.
+Robert G. H. Lee, a 1947 graduate of McGill University with a Bachelor's degree in Metallurgical Engineering, has devoted his entire career to research, development, and technology with Canadian Liquid Air Ltd. in Montreal.
 After retiring in 1990 as Director of Research and Technology, he became an independent technical advisor to Societe Air Liquide.
-He has also served in an advisory capacity to the University of British Columbia, Center for Metallurgical Processing, the University of Utah Center of Excellence for Advanced Pyrometallurgy, and tt1e American Iron and Steel Institute.
-He holds approximately 200 patents in many fields, including pyrometallurgy, hydrometallurgy, environment. energy. pulp and paper. chemical and food and has been published in numerous metallurgical, pulp and paper, medical and agriculture journals.
+He has also served in an advisory capacity to the University of British Columbia, Center for Metallurgical Processing, the University of Utah Center of Excellence for Advanced Pyrometallurgy, and the American Iron and Steel Institute.
+He holds approximately 200 patents in many fields, including pyrometallurgy, hydrometallurgy, environment, energy, pulp and paper, chemical, and food, and has been published in numerous metallurgical, pulp and paper, medical and agriculture journals.

 In addition to his membership in three AIME Member Societies.
 TMS, ISS, and SPE.
-Robert Lee is also a Member or the Canadian Institute of Mining, Metallurgy and Petroleum. the Canadian Chemical Society and the American Chemical Society.
-Along with Guy Savard, he was co-recipient of the t991 CIM Falconbridge Innovation Award and the 1991 Manning Award for Canadian Innovation.
+Robert Lee is also a Member of the Canadian Institute of Mining, Metallurgy, and Petroleum. the Canadian Chemical Society and the American Chemical Society.
+Along with Guy Savard, he was co-recipient of the 1991 CIM Falconbridge Innovation Award and the 1991 Manning Award for Canadian Innovation.